Snake-Sanders/demo_checkout/app/README.md

 ## Implementation notes

+### Price list file

+The default list of prices is stored in a JSON file under `./config/prices.json`.
+To change this price list, you can create a new JSON file and change the directory path in `runtimes.exs`.
+Note that there is no need for recompile since this file is loaded at runtime).

+### Price discount rules

-The price discount rules should be mapped as a list of rules where each rule `has many` (a list of) items to which applies.
-Currently, the mapping is done as a product `has a` discount.
+When the list of products gets bigger it is important to consider that the rules for price discount should be mapped as a list of rules, where each rule `has many` (a list of) items to which applies.
+Currently, the mapping is done as a product `has one` discount.